UncivilizedGhost/KanKan/README.md

-# 🌟 KanKan – A Gamifoed Kanban Board
+# 🌟 KanKan – A Gamified Kanban Board

 KanKan is an **easy-to-use Kanban board application** written in ScalaFX.
 It allows users to create and manage boards, lists, and cards with smooth drag-and-drop, templates, achievements, and more.